- About

 Magnetic resonance imaging, or MRI, is the most advanced imaging technology available.
 It allows your doctor to see inside the body without x-rays or surgery.
 MRI uses harmless magnetic and radio frequency waves to examine muscles, fat and internal organs.
 It produces clear and extremely detailed pictures, or images, that allow your doctor to make a more accurate diagnosis.

 MIND is home to two wide bore MRI machines: which now have the new AirRecon DL software.
 This software allows shorter scan times with higher quality imaging.
 Our 1.5 Tesla MRI and 3.0 Tesla MRI, accommodates larger patients or those who are uncomfortable or uneasy in smaller spaces.
-MIND is the only MRI facility in S.E.
-Michigan that can perform neuro scans using “Silent Scan,” eliminating the anxiety brought on by the noise of a typical MRI, a benefit for hearing sensitive patients.

 Both machines are of the latest technology and are operated by highly skilled technicians.